 In the last fifty years, the global production and consumption of clothing have increased.
 Over time, clothing has become more important because every time, mood, season, and clothing are correlated over people.
-It has become a way to inspire and connect non-verbally
+Therefore, it has become a way to inspire and connect non-verbally.

 • Soft waste: created by combing and spinning.

 • Hard rubbish: created after twisting, spinning, weaving, and knitting.

 The following are the major classifications of textile waste:

 Pre-consumer textile waste: It is also called manufacturing waste and is generated from the first stage of the supply chain.
 In the industrial production of textiles by the producer, the consumer never sees pre-sale waste.
 Scraps, damaged or defective material samples, woodwork, and residual material from the cutting process are included.
 On average, roughly 15% of the material used in clothing manufacture is cut down, disposed of, and discarded.
 The staff made of 100% degradable content such as cotton, linen, silk, hemp are recycled to a landfill or upcycled to a commodity of value-added.
 The composites and building blocks used for construction or Sounds Proofing applications can be transformed into synthetic textiles.